arnmajumdar/arnmajumdar.github.io/_teaching/2014-spring-teaching-1.md

 location: "Munich, Germany"
 ---

-The tutorial sessions of the course ’Multiscale Modelling’ were taught by me during the summer semester 2022.
+I taught the tutorial sessions of the course ’Multiscale Modelling’ during the summer semester 2022.
+The course was offered by Prof. Phaedon-Stelios Koutsourelakis from the department of Data-driven Materials Modeling in the Techinal University of Munich (TUM).

 Topics
 ======